How do I order my door from Krosswood doors?

 To accurately measure the rough opening dimensions on an existing door, remove the 3 pieces of trim (header trim, door strike trim and hinge trim) surrounding the door to reveal the rough opening space.
 Most trim pieces can be carefully removed for reuse and it is only necessary to remove the trim pieces on one side of the door.

 Using your blueprints, locate each doorway in the home and create a list, labeling each door with the rough opening sizes.
 The rough opening sizes are usually listed as part of the architectural drawing.
 If not and the home is already framed – measure the width and height of each rough opening.
 Always be precise when measuring and don’t round up or down.
 Label each door along with the corresponding measurement.
 Measure the height twice once in each corner of the rough opening.
 Measure the width at the top center and bottom of the rough opening – recording the smallest measurement.
-Record each door detail separately on the worksheet found at this link.

 How To Install DoorsWhether you are installing an exterior entry door or replacing one of your interior doors, few weekend projects will do more to dramatically improve the looks of your home or give you a greater sense of accomplishment.
 A mastery of basic carpentry skills, the following step-by-step guide and the following basic hand tools are all you’ll need to complete most of the job